defendtherepublic/CongressionalLetters/README.md

 As you know, Section 230 plays a critical role in maintaining a free and open internet by protecting platforms from liability for user-generated content while allowing them to moderate harmful material.
 Any changes to this provision must be carefully considered to avoid unintended consequences that could stifle free expression or impose excessive regulatory burdens on online services.

 I urge you to closely monitor these FCC developments and push back against any attempts to weaken free speech protections under the guise of content regulation.
 Ensuring that online platforms remain open forums for diverse viewpoints without government overreach is essential for maintaining our constitutional freedoms.

-Thank you for your time and attention to this important matter.
 ```

 ### Dysfunction in Washington